lsimkins/consensys-final-project-eth-turk/README.md

-# Simple Bounty DApp.
+# Simple Bounty DApp

 ## Purpose
-This is a simple Bounty DApp to demonstrate basic Solidity contract development The goal was to create a project MVP modeling the core workflow with a minimalistic UI.
+This is a simple Bounty DApp to demonstrate basic Solidity contract development.
+The goal was to create a project MVP modeling the core workflow with a minimalistic UI.

 The workflow is as follows.
 - An ethereum account holder creates a bounty, specifying a description of what needs to be completed, a time limit, and an award.